bretlowery/flan/readme.md

 ### Installation

-1. Download and extract the flan.py, requirements.txt, and (optionally) user-agents.json file(s) to a working directory of your choice.
+1. Download and extract all *.py files, requirements.txt, and (optionally) user-agents.json to a installation directory of your choice.
 This exercise is left to the reader.

 2. (Optional) Set up a Python 3.7 virtualenv and activate it.
 This exercise is left to the reader.

 3. Install dependency requirements:

    `pip install -r requirements.txt`

+4. Run setup.py:

+   `python setup.py install`

+   OPTION: if you (might) want to uninstall later, record the files created locally during install by using this command instead:

+   `python setup.py install --record flaninstalledfiles.txt`

-4. Run it:
+5. Run it:

-   `python3 flan.py [arguments] template.log outputdir`
+   `flan [arguments] template.log outputdir`

+### Uninstall

+   `xargs rm -rf < flaninstalledfiles.txt`

 ### Syntax and Parameters

 ```
-flan.py [arguments] template.log outputdir
+flan [arguments] template.log outputdir
 ```

 | Commandline Argument            | Definition                             | Default       |